 Pistachio nuts are getting a lot of press these days.
-Not only are they the lowest calorie of the nuts, but they are rich in phytosterols, antioxidants, unsaturated fat (the good stuff), carotenoids, vitamins and minerals, fiber and are just plain delicious.
-If that isn’t enough information to entice to growing pistachio nut trees, I don’t know what will.
+Not only are they the lowest calorie of the nuts, but they are rich in phytosterols, antioxidants, unsaturated fat (the good stuff), carotenoids, vitamins and minerals, fiber, and are just plain delicious.
+If that isn’t enough information to entice one to grow pistachio nut trees, I don’t know what will.

 How to Grow a Pistachio Tree

-Climate is crucial when growing pistachio trees; ideal temperatures for pistachios are above 100 F. (38 C.) during the day.
-Pistachios also need winter months cold enough to complete their dormant period — 45 F. (7 C.) or below.
-In addition, pistachio nut trees don’t do well at high elevations due to the cool temps, or anywhere where it dips below 15 F. (-9 C.)
+Climate is crucial when growing pistachio trees; ideal temperatures for pistachios are above 100 degrees F. (38 C.) during the day.
+Pistachios also need winter months cold enough to complete their dormant period– 45 degrees F. (7 C.) or below.
+In addition, pistachio nut trees don’t do well at high elevations due to the cool temps, or anywhere where it dips below 15 degrees F. (-9 C.).

 Additional Pistachio Tree Care

-Although pistachio trees are long living, with a large tap root, and can grow to 20-30 feet, seedlings can be grown in containers for the first three to five years and then transplanted into the garden.
-In the garden or orchard, trees should be planted 20 feet apart.
-Pistachio nut trees are dioecious; therefore, to get good crop set, both male and female trees are needed.
+Although pistachio trees are long living, with a large tap root, and can grow 20 to 30 feet (6-9 m.), seedlings can be grown in containers for the first three to five years and then transplanted into the garden.
+In the garden or orchard, trees should be planted 20 feet (6 m.) apart.
+Pistachio nut trees are dioecious, therefore, to get a good crop set, both male and female trees are needed.

-Pollination is through wind dispersal of pollen, which usually takes place in early to mid April.
-Stormy springs may affect crop set by interfering with pollination.
+Pollination is through wind dispersal of pollen, which usually takes place in early to mid-April.
+Stormy springs may affect the crop set by interfering with pollination.

 Pruning Pistachio Trees

 Since these trees are classified as fruit trees, pruning pistachio trees is integral to producing higher quality fruit while controlling growth.
-For young trees, select the three to five branches you wish to use as scaffold branches or the primary structure of your pistachio in April of the first growth season.
-Choose those that are equally spaced around the trunk but not across from each other with the lowest branch 24-32 inches above the soil and cut all other branches below this.
+For young trees, select the three to five branches you wish to use as scaffold branches or the primary structure of your pistachio in April of the first growing season.
+Choose those that are equally spaced around the trunk but not across from each other with the lowest branch 24 to 32 inches (61-81 cm.) above the soil and cut all other branches below this.

-Remove any upper branches that will shade the tree trunk and pinch those that are not scaffolds to 4-6 inches from the trunk.
-Then in June, prune the scaffold branches to 2-3 feet in length to promote side branching while leaving the lateral shoots to aid in shading the trunk as it grows.
+Remove any upper branches that will shade the tree trunk and pinch those that are not scaffolded to 4 to 6 inches (10-15 cm.) from the trunk.
+Then in June, prune the scaffold branches 2 to 3 feet (61-91 cm.) in length to promote side branching, while leaving the lateral shoots to aid in shading the trunk as it grows.